paolo-notaro/chess-detector/2025-04-27-chess-tracker.md

 ```

-This forces the model to focus on learning whether a square was involved in the move or not, rater.
+This forces the model to focus on learning whether a square was involved in the move or not, rather than trying to learn the whole board state.

-### Step 3: Adapt our Move Scorer
+### Step 3: Adapt our Move Predictor

-We also changed the way we score the final moves.
+We also changed the way we compute the final move
+.
 In our new **MoveScorer** model, we use an attention-like mechanism to compute the relationship between the 64 cells of the board.
 The model takes the 64 cell embeddings from the **PatchEncoder** and
 1) adds positional encodings to each patch to retain spatial information
 2) computes two linear projections of the embeddings: one for the "from" square and one for the "to" square.
 This enforces the model to learn the relationship between the patches and the move.